mk-fg/fgtk/README.rst

 Shorter and simplier than most scripts for same purpose, as git does most of the work in this case, less wheels re-invented, less interfaces to learn/remember.

+pacman-fsck
+^^^^^^^^^^^

+Python script to validate checksums of fs files against ones recoded in mtree files stored by pacman on each package install under /var/lib/pacman/local/<pkg>.

+Can be used with arbitrary root and pacman-db dirs, or with any non-pacman mtree files, like manifests made manually via bsdtar.
+Has options to skip various types of errors or path prefixes (to avoid checking /etc files for example).

+Does not need pacman itself, only its mtree files (decompressing them via bsdcat), uses posix_fadvise to avoid needlessly trashing fs cache during operation.

 tar-strap
 ^^^^^^^^^